scale-tone/kee-shepherd/kee-shepherd-vscode/README.md

   When **unstashing**, KeeShepherd will install a [Git Hook](https://www.atlassian.com/git/tutorials/git-hooks), that prevents your secret values from being accidentally committed.
 When **stashing** back, these hooks will be removed.
 This allows you to commit your config files with **stashed** secrets in them and not be afraid of accidentally committing their unstashed values.

-* **Environment Variables**.
-These can be mounted into terminal windows and/or installed as global environment variables.
-See [more details on this below](https://github.com/scale-tone/kee-shepherd/blob/main/kee-shepherd-vscode/README.md#use-secrets-as-environment-variables).
+* **Secret Shortcuts**.
+These can be organized into folders, mounted into terminal windows and/or installed as global environment variables.
+See [more details on this below](https://github.com/scale-tone/kee-shepherd/blob/main/kee-shepherd-vscode/README.md#use-secret-shortcuts).

 It's perfectly fine to mix both **supervised** and **managed** secrets in the same config file.
 A good strategy could be to mark real secrets (access keys, connection strings etc.) as **managed** (to keep them safe) and leave less important values like user names, application ids etc. as **supervised** (to make it easy to find them later).